Ringworld: Influence

 "Ringworld" has become a generic term for such a structure, which is an example of what science fiction fans call a "Big Dumb Object", or more formally a megastructure.
 Other science fiction authors have devised their own variants of Niven's Ringworld, notably Iain M. Banks' Culture Orbitals, best described as miniature Ringworlds, and the titular ring-shaped Halo structures of the video game series Halo.
-Such a mini-Ringworld appears in Star Wars: The Book of Boba Fett, season 1, episode 5..
+Such a mini-Ringworld appears in Star Wars: The Book of Boba Fett, season 1, episode 5.
 In the Paramount+ series Star Trek: Lower Decks season 4, episode 3, "In the Cradle of Vexilon", a Ringworld-like world is prominently featured.

 Adaptations

 Games

 In 1984, a role-playing game based on this setting was produced by Chaosium named The Ringworld Roleplaying Game.
 Information from the RPG, along with notes composed by RPG author John Hewitt with Niven, was later used to form the "Bible" given to authors writing in the Man-Kzin Wars series.
 Niven himself recommended that Hewitt write one of the stories for the original two MKW books, although this never came to pass.

 Tsunami Games released two adventure games based on Ringworld.
 Ringworld: Revenge of the Patriarch was released in 1992 and Return to Ringworld in 1994.
 A third game, Ringworld: Within ARM's Reach, was also planned, but never completed.

 The video game franchise Halo, created by Bungie, took inspiration from the book in the creation and development of its story around the eponymous rings, called Halos.
 These are physically similar to the Ringworld, however they are much smaller and do not encircle the star, instead orbiting stars or planets.

 The open source video game Endless Sky features an alien species that creates ringworlds.

 In 2017, Paradox Interactive added a DLC called "Utopia" to their game Stellaris, allowing the player to restore or build ringworlds.

-In 2021, Mobius Digital added a DLC called "Echoes of the Eye" to their game Outer Wilds, which allows the player to explore a hidden, abandoned ringworld and determine what happened to its inhabitants.